 It's important to ensure that your extension's design suits your needs during the planning process, as it can be costly to make changes further down the line.
 There are many options to consider, including:

+When it comes to how to extend a house, knowing the footprint you want to cover is vital.
 There are few limits on the size of your extension’s floor area unless it’s likely to cover more than half the garden (including any existing extensions and outbuildings).
 However, bear in mind that any extension that does swallow up a significant proportion of usable garden space may affect your home's future saleability.

 You’re not normally allowed to build higher than the existing house.
 However, side-extension roofs and walls often need to be set back slightly from it (perhaps by 10cm to 15cm).
 Ensure that your extension's roof design flatters that of the original house – whether through matching materials, echoed roof lines or even through contrast.
 This part of your extension's design will be looked at closely by planners.